robert/robert.github.com/_posts/2019-02-20-a-comprehensive-introduction-to-tor.md

 All of this means that if Alice builds a circuit that passes through a single adversary-controlled node, she remains entirely safe.
 This is an impressive property that makes attacking the Tor network difficult, but it is not the end of the story.
 If Alice gets unlucky and chooses adversary-controlled nodes for both her guard and her exit nodes, she is back in danger of being deanonymized.
 We'll look more at this later.

-## Can't nodes snoop on each other?
+## Can't relay nodes snoop on each other?

 Suppose that Alice chooses an adversary-controlled guard node.
 What if this malicious guard node peaked at Alice's traffic before forwarding it on to the middle node?
 What if it read the routing instructions - including the end-server's IP address - that were only intended to be read by the nodes further down Alice's circuit?
 Wouldn't this allow the guard node to discover the IP addresses of both Alice and the server she is communicating with, thereby breaking Tor?

 <img src="/images/tor-evil-guard.png" />

 It would not.
-Tor prevents its nodes from snooping on each other's instructions in this way by wrapping its payloads in multiple layers of TLS encryption.
+Tor prevents its relay nodes from snooping on each other's instructions in this way by wrapping its payloads in multiple layers of TLS encryption.
 The inventor of this approach decided that this looked a bit like the layers of an onion, and this is where the name "Tor" or "The Onion Router" comes from.
 The analogy is a little tenuous if you ask me, but it makes for a whimsical logo.

 When a Tor client constructs a circuit, it negotiates TLS sessions with each of the nodes it has chosen for its circuit using the nodes' TLS certificates and public keys (see below for more details on this process).
 The outcome of each TLS session negotiation is a symmetric encryption key, known only to the client and the node.
 In particular, thanks to TLS's impressive security properties, none of the other nodes in the circuit know the symmetric keys of the others.